metal-crow/Dark-Souls-1-Overhaul/README.md

 Unzip the contents of the zip into your DARK SOULS REMASTERED folder to install (so d3d11.dll should be in the same folder as the game exe).
 If a command window pops up on game start, the mod is installed.

+### Uninstall

 To uninstall or disable the mod, remove d3d11.dll.
+I also recommend deleting or restoring your old save on uninstall, to prevent a possible ban now that the mod is disabled.

 ## Description
 The mod is completely backwards compatible with vanilla dark souls 1 by default.
 It will __not__ separate you from vanilla players.